Best Online Doctorate in Behavioral Psychology Programs 2021

 After earning an online Ph.D. in behavioral psychology, graduates may open their own practices and provide therapy to clients.
 Others enter the business sector and use their understanding of human behavior to create goods and services.

-Forensic Psychologist: Law enforcement agencies and attorneys hire forensic psychologists to help them understand human behavior as it relates to criminal justice.
+Forensic psychologists are hired by law enforcement agencies and attorneys to help them understand human behavior as it relates to criminal justice.
 Behavioral specialists may assist detectives in creating suspect profiles or serve as expert witnesses.

-Rehabilitation Psychologist: Rehab psychologists help patients recover from trauma.
+Rehabilitation psychologists help patients recover from trauma.
 They may work in veterans' hospitals, helping patients deal with PTSD, or in physical therapy centers, helping people adjust to life after major accidents.

 Doctorate in Behavioral Psychology Salary